aujlaramandeep27/SeleniumJava/README.md

-# Cucumber Selenium Project
+# Selenium Java Project

-This project is an automation framework using Cucumber and Selenium for testing web applications.
+This java project is an automation framework using Selenium and Cucumber for testing web applications.
 It follows the Behavior-Driven Development (BDD) approach, allowing you to write tests in plain language.

+To find the **automated tests** from **technical assignment** for `Home` page, please open file `home.feature` at path `src/test/java/features`

 ## Table of Contents